john-sanchez/flight-tracker/README.md

 # flight-tracker

-Small Python CLI that uses the Amadeus Flight Offers Search API to gather fares for multiple MNL-based routes and output them with the cheapest options first.
+Small Python CLI that uses the Amadeus Flight Offers Search API to gather fares for multiple routes and output them with the cheapest options first.

 ## Setup